enriquebelarte/kmm-labs-v1.1/README.md

     oc label node my-node-1 kmm.node.kubernetes.io/version-module.openshift-kmm.kmm-ci-a=1.0
 ```

-Then we can use a new build based on previous build example just adapting the ModuleLoader and reusing existing Configmap for build.
-Make sure you have deleted any  Module object left from past examples:
+Then we can use a new build based on previous build example by just adapting the ModuleLoader (adding `version` and specific `containerImage` for that version) and reusing existing Configmap for build.
+Make sure you have deleted any Module object left from past examples and apply following Module:

 **build_v1.yaml**
 ```yaml